Traveling team

-In professional team sports, a traveling team (also called a road team) is a member of a professional league that never competes in its home arena or stadium.
+In professional team sports, a traveling team (also called a road team) is a member of a professional league that never competes in a home arena or stadium.
 This differs from a barnstorming team as a barnstorming team competes in exhibition games and not within a league or association framework as a traveling team does.
 While leagues may designate a traveling team prior to the start of competition, some teams become road teams by simply not scheduling any home games.

 While the use of traveling teams has been sparing on the upper levels of professional sports in recent times, the National Football League had such road teams (such as the Hammond Pros, Oorang Indians, and Columbus Panhandles) in the formative years of the league.
 Recently, such teams have been almost invariably associated with minor leagues.

 Traveling teams in major professional American football

 Below is a list of the traveling teams that were members of the National Football League, the first American Football League, or the second American Football League.
 No other major professional league of American football had such road teams, the last of which was the 1952 Dallas Texans of the National Football League.
 To qualify for the list, the team must have played a complete season of at least four games on the road.
 Teams that had the traveling team status imposed upon them in midseason are noted.